 You will never get bored in Costa Rica’s Gulf of Papagayo.
-It is formed by 12 beaches outlined by great resorts and rain forests filled with wildlife.
-Here are some adventures that can be had in the area:
+It is formed by 12 beaches outlined by great resorts and rainforests filled with wildlife.
+Here are the best things to do in Guanacaste, Costa Rica.

 Things to Do in Guanacaste Costa Rica

 Canopy Tours may include a combination of heart-stopping cables, hanging bridges, and family-friendly courses.
 There are two options in the area.
 The first one is near Santa Rosa National Park, the area’s most thrilling canopy tour.
 The other one is just outside Playa Ocotal, it’s family-friendly and lasts approximately one hour.

 Get ready to feel the adrenaline of flying through the air with only a parachute behind you and a speedboat below.

 Race through sugar cane fields and maneuver along the coast’s rocky terrain as you discover the area.
 Often you will be accompanied by birds, butterflies, and inquisitive howler monkeys.

 Palo Verde National Park, The Lomas de Barbudal Biological Reserve, and Africa Mia are home to several plant and animals species such as:

 - 300 bird species